Stocks Options Queries

 IV (=SMV_VOL) between 500% and 1000%

 We look for high IV options that have between 500% and 1000% IV and sort descending such that the highest IV options are up top.
-As you can see, it is also possible to create range queries, i.e. queries with thresholds such that XX has to be between a range aa and bb.
+As you can see, it is also possible to create range queries, i.e. queries with thresholds such that has to be between a range and .

 High Theta